jianzhengpanguan/advance-search/README.md

 Check the summarized results and evaluations in the output files located in the `./data/` directory:

 - `logics.txt`: Contains the logical analysis of the input data.
+- `fallacy.txt`: Provides a list of fallacies identified in the input data.
 - `evaluation.txt`: Provides an evaluation summary of the opinions and facts.

 ## Example outputs: